 Happy Earth Week!
-As kids, Earth Day was the day when we were taught the three R's of environmentalism: Reduce, Reuse, Recycle.
-As a mother, I still believe in these basics but I'm actually starting to sweat the mess we are leaving to our children.
-We should be applying the simplicity of the three R's to our daily lives all the time, but we probably don't think of them when we're considering our choices in fashion.
-I like to feel put together as much as the next mom, but at heart I'm a bit of an Earth mother and my conscience can't help but consider all the effects of the choices I make now on the future of my daughter's world.
+As kids, Earth Day was the day when we were taught the three R’s of environmentalism: Reduce, Reuse, Recycle.
+As a mother, I still believe in these basics, but I’m actually starting to sweat the mess we are leaving to our children.
+We should be applying the simplicity of the three R’s to our daily lives all the time, but we probably don’t think of them when we’re considering our choices in fashion.
+I like to feel put together as much as the next mom, but at heart I’m a bit of an Earth mother.
+My conscience can’t help but consider all the effects of the choices I make now for the future of my daughter’s world.

 Let me show you, in celebration of Earth Day, how we can make our wardrobes greener!

-Reduce: Whether you're expecting, nursing, post-partum or post-post-partum, you may occasionally (daily?) have moments where you stare into your closet, shuffling through your hangers, and think 'I have NOTHING to wear.'
-I know that feeling.
-My boobs are engorged and my paunch is extra droopy and I'm meant to attend an adult function FOR ONCE and I stand there, naked and forlorn, in front of a closet full of clothes which all feel wrong.
+Whether you’re expecting, nursing, postpartum or post-postpartum, you may occasionally (daily?) have moments where you stare into your closet, shuffling through your hangers, and think ‘I have NOTHING to wear.‘ I know that feeling.
+My boobs are engorged and my paunch is extra droopy, and I’m meant to attend an adult function FOR ONCE, and I stand there, naked and forlorn, in front of a closet full of clothes which all feel wrong.

 The next step, after you quit the compulsive sale shopping, is cleaning out that already over-crowded closet.
 Because even though you vow here and now to never buy four shirts in the same color again just because they only cost $15, the times you already did that are still looming large in your closet.
 Simple Mom, one of my favorite blogs, addressed this issue during her recent series Project: Simplify, so check her out for some awesome tips on how to reduce the volume of your closet and clear the way to a less stressed, but better dressed, you.